Nana’s Epic Navy Bean Ham Bone Soup

 - Dried Navy Beans – or other small white beans like great northern beans or cannellini beans

 - Ham Bone + Ham Scraps – or a ham hock

 Sometimes Nana (and I) add 2-3 chopped carrots, and 2-3 chopped celery stalks to the soup for additional veggie goodness.
 They are not necessary ingredients, but do add a bit of extra color!
 If using, add the carrots and celery when you add the onions.

 How to Make Nana’s Epic Navy Bean Ham Bone Soup

 Start by soaking dried beans in water overnight to prep them for cooking.

-This does take thought to prepare ahead, but it also saves money (on canned beans) reduces sodium, and gives the beans a better texture.
+This does take thought to prepare ahead, but it also saves money (on canned beans) reduces sodium and gives the beans a better texture and consistency.

+Place a large 6-quart pot over medium heat on the stovetop.
 Next sauté the ham bone, onions, and garlic in a little oil.
-This browns the leftover ham, and softens and sweetens the aromatics.
+This browns the leftover ham and softens and sweetens the aromatics.

-You can add any additional vegetable, herbs, or spices you like.
+Quick Tip: You can add any additional vegetables, herbs, or spices you like.
 Or add extra ham scraps you might want to use up.